 MADE IN AMERICA—COMMITTED TO MAINE

 We are proud that all of our furniture is made in America—because of the quality inherent in traditional American craftsmanship and because we have some of the highest standards in the world for sustainable forestry.
-Maine in particular is known for its rich heritage in furniture craftsmanship.
+Nearly half of our furniture is designed and built locally in Maine, known for its rich heritage in ship building, cabinet making and furniture craftsmanship.
 Chilton’s emphasis on Maine-made furniture also reduces our carbon footprint and contributes to a sustainable local economy.
 And with rising inflation overseas and high shipping costs, locally made furniture is increasingly competitive in value.

 The influx of cheaply made, imported furniture in recent years has profoundly impacted the job market for American craftsmen.
 If we allow our tools, knowledge, and skills to go fallow before passing them on to the next generation, it will be very difficult to get them back.
 For this reason, Chilton is extremely proud to provide opportunities for local craftsmen to ply their trade.

 Chilton works with its trusted family of cabinetmakers to offer heirloom-quality furniture and long-term value.
 We cater to customers who recognize that value and who believe, as we do, that investing in quality furniture that graces families (not landfills) for generations honors the rare materials nature provides us—materials that are either not renewable or that can take decades to re-grow.